cholette/HelioSoil/analysis_scripts/README.md

 `hrz0`).
 If a model type ever lacked `fit_ls`, it silently falls back to MLE — and the `simulate` header and `select`'s `fit_method` column report what was *actually* run.

+### `--variance-model {independent,shared_kappa,per_mechanism}`

+How the deposition noise is correlated across mirrors.
+Mirrors at one site are measured together and soil under the same weather, so their noise is not independent.

+- `independent` (default) — the historical model.
+Every mirror's deposition noise is its own, and the reflectance differences are treated as independent.
+Unchanged numbers for unchanged commands.
+- `shared_kappa` — one common fraction across all mechanisms, one extra parameter.
+- `per_mechanism` — one fraction per mechanism.
+Might have identifiability issues with limited mirrors / campaigns.

+MLE only — least squares fits no noise parameters, so the flag has no effect on `--fit-method ls` or on `select`.
+Recorded in `run_config.json`; any fitted κ appears as its own row in `fitted_parameters.csv`.

-Model-aware training-mirror default under `mle`: a gravitational-only / constant-mean model shares one deposition-noise process across mirrors and trains on the single lowest-tilt representative (`ONE_M2_T00`); a model with an active `normal_wind`, `tangential_wind` or `impaction_retention` term ties its noise to wind direction × each mirror's geometry, so all 10 mirrors are used.
-Evaluation always scores all 10 either way, so runs stay comparable.
+Training-mirror default under `mle`: with `shared_kappa` or `per_mechanism` **all mirrors are used**, because the likelihood models the between-mirror correlation directly and the shared part is no longer counted once per mirror.
+With `independent` the older rule stands: a gravitational-only / constant-mean model trains on the single lowest-tilt representative (`ONE_M2_T00`), and a model with an active `normal_wind`, `tangential_wind` or `impaction_retention` term uses all mirrors.
+Prefer `shared_kappa` for new work.
-`--train-mirrors NAME [NAME ...]` overrides this.
+`--train-mirrors NAME [NAME ...]` overrides all of this.

 ### `--model-type {constant_mean,constant_mean_wind,semi_physical,all}`